-Each department shall provide all exposed employees the appropriate personal protective equipment.
-This will include, but not limited to, gloves, gowns, laboratory coats, resuscitation bags, pocket masks, mouthpieces, face shields, masks, eye protection or other ventilation devices.
+Each school or department shall provide all exposed employees the appropriate personal protective equipment.
+This includes, but is not limited to, gloves, gowns, laboratory coats, resuscitation bags, pocket masks, mouthpieces, face shields, masks, eye protection or other ventilation devices.
 Personal protective equipment shall be provided at no cost to the exposed employee.

-9.2 Personal protective equipment shall be considered “appropriate” only if it does not permit blood or other potentially infectious materials to pass through to or reach the employee’s work clothes, street clothes, undergarments, skin, eyes, mouth or other mucous membranes under normal conditions of use and for the duration of the time which the protective equipment will be used.
+Personal protective equipment shall be considered “appropriate” only if it does not permit blood or other potentially infectious materials to pass through to or reach the employee’s work clothes, street clothes, undergarments, skin, eyes, mouth or other mucous membranes under normal conditions of use and for the duration of the time which the protective equipment will be used.

-9.2.1 Use
+9.2 Use

-It is the responsibility of each department to ensure that all affected employees use appropriate personal protective equipment unless the employer shows that the employee temporarily and briefly declined to use when, under rare and extraordinary circumstances, it was the employee’s professional judgment that in the specific instance its use would have prevented the delivery of healthcare or public safety services or would have posed an increased hazard to the safety of the worker or co-worker.
+It is the responsibility of each school or department to ensure that all affected employees use appropriate personal protective equipment unless the employer shows that the employee temporarily and briefly declined to use when, under rare and extraordinary circumstances, it was the employee’s professional judgment that in the specific instance its use would have prevented the delivery of healthcare or public safety services or would have posed an increased hazard to the safety of the worker or co-worker.
 When the employee makes this judgment, the circumstances shall be investigated and documented in order to determine whether changes can be instituted to prevent such occurrences in the future.

-9.2.2 Accessibility
+9.3 Accessibility

-It is the responsibility of each department to ensure that appropriate personal protective equipment in the appropriate sizes is readily accessible at the worksite or is issued to the employees.
+It is the responsibility of each school or department to ensure that appropriate personal protective equipment in the appropriate sizes is readily accessible at the worksite or is issued to the employees.
 Hypoallergenic gloves, glove liners, powderless gloves, or other similar alternatives shall be readily accessible to those employees who are allergic to the gloves normally provided.

-9.2.3 Cleaning, Laundering, and Disposal
+9.4 Cleaning, Laundering, and Disposal